informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 ![Lite Client Diagram](assets/adr-002-image.png)

+We take up the components of the diagram in term.

+### State

+The lite node state contains the following:

+- current height (H)
+- last header (H-1)
+- current validators (H)

+It also includes some configuration, which contains:

+- trusting period
+- initial list of full nodes
+- method (sequential or skipping)
+- trust level (if method==skipping)

-Essentially, the node is initialized with a trusted header for some height H-1 (call this header[H-1]), a validator set for height H (call this vals[H]), and a list of peers.
+The node is initialied with a trusted header for some height H-1 (call this header[H-1]), and a validator set for height H (call this vals[H]).

+The configuration contains an initial list of peers.
 For the sake of simplicity, one of the peers is selected as the "primary", while the rest are considered "backups".
 Most of the data is downloaded from the primary, and double checked against the backups.